Frequently Asked Questions

 2. How do I join the OVMA?

 Fill out our secure online application form.
-Alternately, you can print the form and mail or fax it to the OVMA office in Salem.
+Alternately, you can print the form and mail or fax it to the OVMA office.
 Upon receiving your application we will add you to the roster in good faith so that you can log in to this website, get the newsletter and other important mailings.
-The OVMA Board must officially approve all applications, and you will be notified when you have been approved for membership.
+The OVMA Board must officially approve all applications.

 3. What are the annual membership dues?